Professor Patrick Zuk, PhD (Dunelm), MA (HETAC), BA (NUI)

 Chapter in book

-- Zuk, Patrick (2015).
+- Zuk, Patrick (2016).
 Semanitka gorya v finale Shestoy sinfonii Nikolaya Myaskovskogo [The semantics of grief in Nikolay Myaskovsky's Sixth Symphony].
 In Dvadtsatïy vek.
-Muzïka voynï i mira [The Twentieth Century.
+Muzïka voynï i mira: Materialï mezhdunarodnoi nauchnoi konferentsii [The Twentieth Century.
 Music of War and Peace.
-Vlasova, Yekaterina, Zenkin, Konstantin & Karachevskaya, Maria Progress-Traditsiya.
+Vlasova, Yekaterina, Zenkin, Konstantin & Karachevskaya, Maria Moscow: Progress-Traditsiya.
 231-238.

 - Zuk, Patrick (2014).
 Introduction: An Irish Treatise on the Lisztian Tradition of Pianism.
-In Tilly Fleischmann: Tradition and Craft in Piano-Playing.
-Fleischmann, Ruth & Buckley, John Carysfort Press. xvii-xxii.
+In Tradition and Craft in Piano-Playing, by Tilly Fleischmann.
+Fleischmann, Ruth & Buckley, John Dublin: Carysfort Press. xvii-xxii.

 - Zuk, Patrick (2013).
 Musical modernism in the mirror of the Prokofiev-Myaskovsky correspondence.
 In Russian Emigré Culture: Conservatism or Evolution?.
 Flamm, Christoph, Keazor, Henry & Marti, Roland Cambridge Scholar Press.
 229-244.